B0lg0r0v/Elixir/README.md

 - [x] Create an ASN database function in order to always have the latest ASNs.
 - [x] Create an output function.
 - [x] Optimize the subdomain enumeration function.
+- [ ] Add an argument to give a list of domains instead of just one domain.
+- [ ] Add custom resolver functionality.
 - [ ] Enhance the NMAP integration with possibility of giving a custom NMAP command as an argument.

 ## Notes